pagkly/Zed/Investopedia4/What Corporate Governance Means for the Bottom Line.md

 ## The Bottom Line

-Corporate governance consists of the guiding principles that a company puts in place to direct all of its operations, from compensation to risk management to employee treatment to reporting unfair practices to its impact on the climate, and more.
+Corporate governance consists of the guiding principles that a company puts in place to direct all of its operations, from compensation to [[Risk|risk]] management to employee treatment to reporting unfair practices to its impact on the climate, and more.

 A strong, transparent corporate governance leads a company to make ethical decisions that benefit all of its stakeholders, allowing the company to place itself as an attractive option to investors if its financials are also healthy.
 Bad corporate governance leads to a breakdown of a company, often resulting in scandals and bankruptcy.